Pathfainder/mp4-to-mp3/README.md

 mp4-to-mp3 as simple as it sounds..

-I just needed to get the audio of (very) long files and didn't manage to find a free service online so here it is ! ;)
+I needed to get the audio of (very) long files.
+Didn't manage to find a free service online so I build a very simple one ! ;)

 ![GUI](gui.png)

 # Installation :